-The unaudited interim condensed consolidated financial statements are presented in accordance with the rules and regulations of the SEC and do not include all disclosures normally required in annual consolidated financial statements prepared in accordance with U.S. GAAP.
 In management's opinion, the unaudited interim condensed consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements.
-They include all adjustments, consisting of only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of September 30, 2022, and its results of operations and cash flows for the three months ended September 30, 2022, are not necessarily indicative of the results expected for the year or any other periods.
-These interim financial statements should be read in conjunction with the Legacy Presto's financial statements and related notes for the fiscal year ended June 30, 2022 included as Exhibit 99.2 of the Current Report on Form 8-K as filed with the SEC on September 27, 2022.
+They include all adjustments, consisting of only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of December 31, 2022, and its results of operations for the three and six months ended December 31, 2022 and 2021 and cash flows for the six months ended December 31, 2022, and 2021.
+The results for the three and six months ended December 31, 2022 and 2021, are not necessarily indicative of the results expected for the year or any other periods.
+These interim financial statements should be read in conjunction with the Legacy Presto's financial statements and related notes for the fiscal year ended June 30, 2022 included as Exhibit 99.1 of the Current Report on Form 8-K as filed with the SEC on December 16, 2022, where we include additional information on our critical accounting estimates, policies, and the methods and assumptions used in our estimates.
 The unaudited condensed consolidated balance sheet as of June 30, 2022, has been derived from the Company's audited financial statements.
-Certain prior period balances have been reclassified to conform to the current period presentation in the condensed consolidated financial statements and the accompanying notes.